-Over the course of 2020 I released a series of three EPs exploring the themes of travel and the natural world through a combination of my own compositions and arrangements of traditional material from a number of different sources.
+Over the course of 2020 I released a series of three EPs, exploring themes of travel and the natural world through a combination of my own compositions and arrangements of traditional material from a variety of sources.

 These recordings are available on Bandcamp, so please visit my profile, give them a listen and if you like what you hear then they are very reasonably priced.
 You even get a bulk discount when you buy the whole catalogue…

-Scroll down to hear a selection of my own compositions and arrangements of traditional music, and please explore and follow my profile for more: soundcloud.com/louisbingham
+You’ll find a selection below, and you can explore and follow my profile for more: soundcloud.com/louisbingham

 Two tunes picked up on a recent trip to Galicia.
 The first is a Xota learnt from a CD of el gaiteiro de Foso, Manuel López López, which I found in a music shop in Santiago de Compostela.
 The second tune I heard in a session at A Gramola, Praza de Cervantes also in Santiago, and have since learnt is a Swedish Waltz after a master fiddle player called Ante Falk, from Stavre, Offerdal in Jämtland.
 Thanks to Xacobe Varela of the Gramola session for the info on that one.